-Random interrogation by police or the secret service is common in North Korea.
-All North Koreans can be targeted, the purpose being to root out any 'anti-socialist activities' or 'revolutionary acts'.
+Random interrogation by the police or secret service is common in North Korea.
+All North Koreans can be targeted, the purpose being to root out any 'anti-socialist activities' or 'anti-revolutionary acts'.
 This makes Christians very vulnerable to exposure since one of the purposes of the interrogation is to discover 'Christian spies'.
 Moreover, people monitor their neighbors and report to the authorities when they find something suspicious.
 The interrogation (and related torture) is one of the main aspects feared by escapees from North Korea, when they are forcefully repatriated, according to one country expert.

 Christians need to be cautious wherever they are, not just at home.
-Similar caution is necessary in the workplace and especially in all self-criticism sessions.
+Similar caution is necessary in the workplace, which in the most cases is state-owned and assigned, and especially in all self-criticism sessions.